COLLAGEN FUEL DRINK-MIX VANILLA COCONUT AND CHOCOLATE COCONUT

 Q: Do you test your collagen fuel for Glyphosate?

 A: Glyphosate is an herbicide that is used to kill weeds.
-Yes, we do test for this compound, and the collagen is not at risk for any significant presence of glyphosate.
-The collagen doesn't use sulfites in the processing and is specified <10ppm for sulphur dioxide.
+Yes, the collagen is tested for this compound, and the collagen is not at risk for any significant presence of glyphosate.
+The collagen doesn't use added sulfites in the processing and contains <10ppm for sulphur dioxide if any is naturally occurring.